chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] embed default profile and make visible in profiles on runSetup
+- [x] if no editor is specified on first bootup, prompt for one
+- [x] if no name is specified on first bootup, prompt for one
+- [x] for list command, remember last imported profile
+- [x] prompts user to complete a workspace if chose not to use a profile on setup
 - [x] profiles : a folder with the ability to override various configuration aspects such as the template, scripts, and any settings in the settings.yml -> it will overwrite settings that match, and also append settings that don't exist the main settings.yml.
 Other settings not found/touched in the profile can still live.
 It simply imports these settings on 'runSetup' (not every time legohdl is called, but can be explicitly recalled to update profile if changes have been made).
 For the template, it gets completely replaced, and for scripts, scripts get added/overwritten, but others can exist (like settings).
 Should profiles be bound to workspaces or decoupled? -> decoupled
 - [x] implement legohdl list -profile
 - [x] have a -ask flag for profile command that will allow user to manually select if they want to use specifc piece of the profile, can skip certain things like template,settings, or scripts